opea-project/docs/community/rfcs/24-11-25-GenAIExamples-Ollama_support_for_xeon.md

 ## Objective

 ### Problems This Will Solve
+- **Access to Open-source SLMs on Xeon**: Provides access to open-source SLMs through Ollama on Xeon.
+SOTA open-source SLMs model work fine for simpler agent task.

-- **Cost Reduction**: Eliminates the need for paid API services by using open-source LLMs.
+- **Cost Reduction**: Eliminates the need for paid API services by using open-source SLMs.
 - **Data Privacy**: Ensures data privacy by processing data locally.
 - **Performance Optimization**: Leverages the computational power of Intel Xeon CPUs for efficient LLM execution.